cyberark/conjur-spring-boot-sdk/README.md

 ## Environment setup

-Once the setup steps are successfully run, define the variables needed to make the connection between the legacy plugin and Conjur.
+Once the setup steps are successfully run, define the variables needed to make the connection between the Api plugin and Conjur.
 You can do this by setting
 [environment variables](#environment-variables).